-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically - The calendar year deductible is \$350 per person (\$700 per Self Plus One or Self and Family enrollment).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 per Self Plus One or Self and Family enrollment).
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost-sharing works.
 Also, read Section 9, Coordinating benefits with Medicare and other coverage. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) and (b). - YOUR PHYSICIAN MUST GET PREAUTHORIZATION FOR HOSPITAL Please refer to Section 3 and contact Member Services toll-free at 888-901-4636; for the deaf and hearing-impaired use Washington state's relay line by dialing either 800-833-6388 or 711 to be sure which services require preauthorization.
+Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) and (b). - YOUR PROVIDER MUST GET PRIOR APPROVAL FOR HOSPITAL STAYS.
+Please refer to Section 3 to be sure which services require precertification.
+Contact Member Services toll-free at 888-901-4636; for the deaf and hearing-impaired use Washington state's relay line by dialing either 800-833-6388 or 711 to be sure which services require preauthorization.

-For non-Plan provider benefit see Section 5(i), Point of Service (POS) benefits, page 71.
+For non-Plan provider benefit see Section 5(i), Point of Service (POS) benefits, page 75.

-Benefit Description You pay After the calendar year deductible Inpatient hospital Standard Option Room and board, such as: In-network: 20% of Plan allowance Ward, semiprivate, or intensive care accommodations Out-of-network: 40% of Plan allowance and any General nursing care difference our allowance and the billed amount Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Note: Included under this benefit are admissions for inpatient physical, occupational, and speech therapies provided in a rehabilitation unit that is part of an acute-care hospital or standalone rehabilitation hospital.
-Note: Admission to a rehabilitation unit that is part of an acute- care hospital is considered a separate hospital stay, whether or not you were discharged from the hospital.
-Other hospital services and supplies, such as: Operating, recovery, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood or blood products, if not donated or replaced Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen
+Benefit Description You pay After the calendar year deductible Inpatient hospital Standard Option Room and board, such as: In-network: 20% of Plan allowance • Ward, semiprivate, or intensive care accommodations Out-of-network: 40% of Plan allowance and any General nursing care difference our allowance and the billed amount Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Note: Included under this benefit are admissions for inpatient physical, occupational, and speech therapies and pulmonary rehabilitation provided in a rehabilitation unit that is part of an acute-care hospital or standalone rehabilitation hospital.
+Other hospital services and supplies, such as: Operating, recovery, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood or blood products, if not donated or replaced • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen • Anesthetics, including nurse anesthetist services Take-home items (except medications)